Skip to content

 Create a new file at src/pages/instruments.astro and populate with the following.

-This queries all rows from the instruments table in Supabase and renders them on the page.
+This queries all rows from the instruments table you created earlier and renders them on the page.

 src/pages/instruments.astro